-FRY fest is a one day ‘Celebration of all that is Hawkeye’ to kick-off the Hawkeye athletic seasons the Friday before the first home football game.
+FRY fest is a one-day ‘Celebration of all that is Hawkeye’ to kick-off the Hawkeye athletic seasons the Friday before the first home football game.
 With over 20,000 members of Hawkeye Nation in attendance, it is quickly becoming a tradition for fans to travel to Coralville, Iowa each year to take part in the festivities.
-The event also serves as a fundraiser for the City of Coralville with proceeds of the concert and beverage garden going towards Coralville’s Fourth of July Celebrations.
+The event also serves as a fundraiser for the City of Coralville with proceeds of the concert and beverage garden funding Coralville’s Fourth of July Celebrations.

-Its first four years have included the honoring of Hayden Fry, Forest Evashevski, Dan Gable, and the renewal of the 35th Anniversary of the University of Iowa versus Iowa State University football rivalry, street renaming ceremonies, “The World’s Largest Hawkeye Tradeshow,” a tailgate and show and shine car show, autograph sessions with coaches and former athletes, a Hawkeye pep rally, outdoor concerts, food vendors, a fully-staged, live production honoring Dan Gable, and the festival’s most popular accomplishment, breaking the Guinness World Record for the Largest Hokey Pokey Dance with 7,384 participants in 2010.
+Its first five years have included the honoring of Hayden Fry, Forest Evashevski, Dan Gable, the renewal of the 35th Anniversary of the University of Iowa versus Iowa State University football rivalry, and a tribute to the fans.
+The event has also involved street renaming ceremonies, “The World’s Largest Hawkeye Tradeshow,” a tailgate and show and shine car show, autograph sessions with coaches and former athletes, a Hawkeye pep rally, outdoor concerts, food vendors, and a fully-staged, live production honoring Dan Gable.
+The festival’s most popular accomplishment was breaking the Guinness World Record for the Largest Hokey Pokey Dance with 7,384 participants in 2010.

-August 30, 2013 marks the 5th Annual FRY fest.
+August 29, 2014 will mark the 6th Annual FRY fest.
 We hope to see you then!